mattfsourcecode/fastify-swc-typescript-server-bootstrap-cli/README.md

 <br>
 <img width="300" alt="logo" src="https://github.com/user-attachments/assets/a6907512-87a4-45de-9188-cdc494dfe5a8">

+## Licensing

+This project is licensed under the MIT License.

+### Third-Party Licenses

+The repository uses some third-party dependencies under other licenses:

+- BSD-3-Clause
+- ISC

+The full texts of these licenses are included in the repository.

 ## Contributions and Issues

 Contributions are welcome!
 If you have ideas for improvements, please open an issue first for discussion before submitting a pull request.